ietf-wg-ohai/oblivious-http/draft-thomson-http-binary-message.md

 the range 0x41-0x5a as invalid; see {{invalid}}.

-For field values, byte values that are not permitted in an HTTP field value cause the message to be invalid; see Section 5.5 of {{!HTTP}} for a definition of valid values.
+For field values, byte values that are not permitted in an HTTP field value cause the message to be invalid; see {{Section 5.5 of HTTP}} for a definition of valid values.

-The same field name can be repeated in multiple field lines; see Section 5.2 of
-{{!HTTP}} for the semantics of repeated field names and rules for combining values.
+The same field name can be repeated in multiple field lines; see {{Section 5.2 of HTTP}} for the semantics of repeated field names and rules for combining values.

 Like HTTP/2, this format has an exception for the combination of multiple